Helle Tem Cover

 • Best Overall – Morakniv Bushcraft

 Mora’s pedigree when it comes to knives is faultless, and they have the benefit of years of making some of the most cost-effective and user-friendly knives on the market.
-You might want to shell out more for a knife with wood or bone handle scales or thicker blade steel or one with the flat grind that makes it better for working in the camp kitchen but don’t underestimate the Mora.
-This is arguable the best bushcraft knife, and definitely one of the most versatile, available today.
+You might want to shell out more for a knife with wood or bone handle scales, thicker blade steel, or a flat grind that makes it better for working in the camp kitchen but doesn’t underestimate the Mora.
+This is arguably the best bushcraft knife, and one of the most versatile, available today.

 • Runner Up – Helle Temagami

-My close second choice from among these though would be the Helle Temagami, but it is a very hard choice.
-The Temagami’s traditional style of curly birch handle scales and leather sheath combined with fantastic laminated steel and a well thought out handle that will protect your hand from cold as well as offering a full-length tang is a real win from a design and production perspective.
+My close second choice from among these would be the Helle Temagami, but it is very hard.
+The Temagami’s traditional style of curly birch handle scales and leather sheath combined with fantastic laminated steel and a well-thought-out handle that will protect your hand from the cold and offer a full-length tang is a real win from a design and production perspective.

 • Best for Avid Bushcrafters – Fällkniven F1 3G